 The destabilization of Malaysian/North Korean relations poses a significant threat that the U.S. would be wise not to take lightly.
 In years past, North Korea was perfectly content to rattle its sabers and fire a few missiles into the ocean whenever the United States or South Korea conducted drills.
 North Korea would conduct a missile test, receive U.N. sanctions, skirt around them through Chinese and Malaysian partnerships, and continue about its day.
 Now, however, North Korea is losing the friendship it held with Malaysia and taking away China’s diplomatic options through continued provocations against South Korea, Japan, and the United States.

 Simply put, North Korea is running out of room to maneuver around the multitude of U.N. sanctions it currently faces.
 The Korean peninsula is already fraught with political and military tension, and the next steps should be calculated ones.
-The U.S. must be wary of backing an animal into a corner, especially when it has missiles for teeth.We value your comments!
-Please weigh in on our comment section below.
+The U.S. must be wary of backing an animal into a corner, especially when it has missiles for teeth.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com